ccp-eva/SportTaskME22/README.md

 ## Method

-This implementation suggest two networks.
+This implementation suggests two networks.
 Both networks are similar to the work "3D attention mechanisms in Twin Spatio-Temporal Convolutional Neural Networks.
 Application to  action classification in videos of table tennis games." by Pierre-Etienne Martin et al., ICPR 2021.
 They also follow similar training method: warm restart technique.
 The main divergence if the absence of Region Of Interest (ROI) which was computed from Optical Flow (OF) values.

 The two networs are the following:
 - V1, with succesive 4 conv+pool+attention layers and 2 conv+pool layers.
 All conv. layers use 3x3x3 filters.
 The first layers use 2x2x1 pooling filters (not pooling on the temporal doamin) and 2x2x2 pooling filters for the other layers.